Godzilla5111/Keeper-App/README.md

 # Keeper-App
-##This is a clone of Google Keep built using React.js .
+This repo consists of the files used in building "The Keeper App", which is a clone of Google Keep.<br />
+To view the completed project, visit codesandbox.io <br />
-##The url for the sandbox is- https://codesandbox.io/s/keeper-app-reactjs-0dzl1
+The url for the sandbox(completed-project) is- https://codesandbox.io/s/keeper-app-reactjs-0dzl1